alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-11-is-memorizing-quran-obligatory.md

 date: 2024-09-11
 category: [fatwas,quran]
 note: false
-excerpt: "Memorizing the Qur'an is one of the best forms of worship and contains great reward if a Muslim acts according to its ordinances and follows its limits and rulings."
+summary: "Memorizing the Qur'an is one of the best forms of worship and contains great reward if a Muslim acts according to its ordinances and follows its limits and rulings."
 group2: true
 ---